wacncontent/CustomizeTool/output/articles/storage/storage-ios-how-to-use-blob-storage.md

         }];
     }

-You can confirm that this works by looking at the [Management Portal](http://manage.windowsazure.cn) or any [Storage explorer](http://blogs.msdn.com/b/windowsazurestorage/archive/2014/03/11/windows-azure-storage-explorers-2014.aspx) and verifying that *newcontainer* is in the list of containers for your Storage account.
+You can confirm that this works by looking at the [Azure Management Portal](portal.azure.com) or any [Storage explorer](http://blogs.msdn.com/b/windowsazurestorage/archive/2014/03/11/windows-azure-storage-explorers-2014.aspx) and verifying that *newcontainer* is in the list of containers for your Storage account.

 ## Set Container Permissions
 A container's permissions are configured for **Private** access by default.
 However, containers provide a few different options for container access: